 Officials Education Travel Reimbursement – we already have a policy – we should insert it here

 The Officials National Meet Educational Stipend is intended to assist with an official’s travel expenses to work national level competition.
-The Officials Committee Chair through the Operations Vice Chair shall recommend to the Board of Directors which meets shall be eligible for reimbursement during the following competitive year (September 1 to August 31).
+The Officials Committee Chair(s) through the Operations Vice Chair shall recommend to the Board of Directors which meets shall be eligible for reimbursement during the following competitive year (September 1 to August 31).

 The meets may be recommended from amongst the following meets: Short & Long Course Eastern Zones, Sectional Championships, Futures Championships, USA Swimming Pro Series meets, USA Swimming Junior National Championships, Trials Class Meets, USA Swimming National Championships, Open Water Championships, and USA Swimming Disability Championships. – let’s list what we have already identified because unless the LSC is going to provide us with more than $10,000/year we are not going to be able to cover these expenses